 I specialize in teaching the theory and application of geographic information systems (GIS) to undergraduate and graduate students at the University of Toronto.
 I currently teach five different GIS courses that draw students from a wide variety of disciplines.
 As an associate professor in the teaching stream, I am a full-time, permanent faculty member specializing in teaching.
-I am a recipient of the Award for Excellence in Teaching Geography from the Canadian Association of Geographers, the University of Toronto President’s Teaching Award, the Faculty of Arts and Science Outstanding Teaching Award, the APUS-SAC Undergraduate Teaching Award, and multiple recipient of the Dean’s Excellence Award.
 I have a strong interest in teaching and learning with technology and associated pedagogical development, and I sit on several related committees at the university.

 Our department is one of the oldest and largest geography departments in North America, with over 2,500 undergraduate and 200 graduate students enrolled in geography courses each term on the downtown (St. George) campus.
 The University of Toronto is Canada’s largest university, with over 75,000 students enrolled across three campuses.

 Canadian Association of Geographers Award for Excellence in Teaching Geography (2015)

 President’s Teaching Award (2014)